Music of Cuba: Overview

 The great instrumental contribution of the Spanish was their guitar, but even more important was the tradition of European musical notation and techniques of musical composition.
 Hernando de la Parra's archives give some of our earliest available information on Cuban music.
 He reported instruments including the clarinet, violin and vihuela.
 There were few professional musicians at the time, and fewer still of their songs survive.
 One of the earliest is Ma Teodora, supposed to be related to a freed slave, Teodora Ginés of Santiago de Cuba, who was famous for her compositions.
 The piece is said to be similar to 16th-, 17th- and 18th-century Spanish popular songs and dances.

 Cuban music has its principal roots in Spain and West Africa, but over time has been influenced by diverse genres from different countries.
 Important among these are France (and its colonies in the Americas), and the United States.

 Cuban music has been immensely influential in other countries.
-It contributed not only to the development of jazz and salsa, but also to the Argentine tango, Ghanaian high-life, West African Afrobeat, Dominican Bachata and Merengue, Colombian Cumbia and Spanish Nuevo flamenco and to the Arabo-Cuban music (Hanine Y Son Cubano) developed by Michel Elefteriades in the 1990s.
+It contributed not only to the development of Latin jazz and salsa, but also to the Argentine tango and to the Arabo-Cuban music (Hanine Y Son Cubano) developed by Michel Elefteriades in the 1990s.

 The African beliefs and practices certainly influenced Cuba's music.
 Polyrhythmic percussion is an inherent part of African music, as the melody is part of European music.
 Also, in African tradition, percussion is always joined to song and dance, and a particular social setting.
 The result of the meeting of European and African cultures is that most Cuban popular music is creolized.
 This creolization of Cuban life has been happening for a long time, and by the 20th century, elements of African belief, music, and dance were well integrated into popular and folk forms.